 Michael S. Leeds

-Michael Leeds served as Chairperson of the Leeds School of Business Advisory Board (newly renamed “The Board”) from 2002 to 2007.
-In 2001 he led his family’s endowment of the University of Colorado’s College of Business efforts to increase academic excellence, expand its curriculum emphasis on social responsibility and increase diversity.
+Michael Leeds served as Chairperson of the Leeds School of Business Advisory Board from 2002 to 2007.
+In 2001, he led his family’s endowment of the University of Colorado’s then College of Business to increase academic excellence, expand its curriculum to include Ethics and Social Responsibility as part of the core-curriculum and to increase diversity in the student body, the faculty and the PHD program.
+He continues to be very active in the Board’s leadership as Chair Emeritus.

 Horizon Organic Dairy